oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 ### Reduce

 Reduce is the second of the two main phases.
 Each Reducer instance takes a key and a set of values, and outputs a single key and value.
 This phase can be thought of as ‘gathering’ or ‘reducing’ (see what I did there?) the mapped data from the first phase.
-In the counting example above, each reducer would process a single key and the individual counts (which’d all be one), summing the counts, thus yielding how many of each key there were.
+In the counting example above, each reducer would process a single key and the individual counts (which here would all be one), summing the counts, thus yielding how many of each key there were.

 ### Persisting Data

 One key point to note about MapReduce is how it persists data.
 One of the problems with large scale distributed processing (aside from parallelising the whole mess) is dealing with failures.
 As you increase the number of machines, the chance of one of them failing in some way also increases.
 To get around that, M/R persists the data from each mapper and reducer (and some intermediate stages) to disk between each operation.
 This slows things down, but means that once that Mapper has completed, it shouldn’t need re-running.
 That means if Mappers 1-999 complete, but Mapper #1000 fails, you only need to rerun #1000, and not the other 999.
 There’s a bit more involved than this (tl;dr distributed things are haaaard), but this gives an idea of how the resilience works.

+TODO - Mention that data is usually stored based on some keying structure, often that used to read it in and process it - allowing machines to process close to the data (known as data locality).

 (TODO is this header too much?)
 ### A little more detail

 Reading the above, you might realise that a few intermediate phases have not really been mentioned - for example, how do all of the mapped rows with the same key end up being passed to a single reducer?

-The image below pictures things slightly differently, and shows a bit more of those intermediate steps - the key bits being the combiner, and the shuffle/sort phase.
+The image below pictures things slightly differently, and shows some more of those intermediate steps, including the combiner and the shuffle/sort phase.
 These bits of wiring are what determines how the individual mappers are wired up to the reducers.

 TODO diagram showing reducers